Jurgen Klopp made Germany's No 1 target to succeed Julian Nagelsmann - Paper Talk

 DAILY MIRROR

-Former Liverpool boss Jurgen Klopp is Germany's number one target to replace Julian Nagelsmann if the former Bayern Munich coach leaves after the 2026 World Cup.
+Former Liverpool boss Jurgen Klopp is Germany's No 1 target to replace Julian Nagelsmann if the former Bayern Munich coach leaves after the 2026 World Cup.

 Trent Alexander-Arnold has refused to commit his future to Liverpool beyond the summer, claiming trophies will be the deciding factor in his contract talks.